cssinjs/jss/docs/jss-syntax.md

 ## Working with colors

-You can use any color conversion tool, for e.g. [this one](https://yarnpkg.com/en/package/color).
+You can use any color conversion tool, e.g. [this one](https://yarnpkg.com/en/package/color).

 ```javascript
 import color from 'color'